 The main impact of the Consolidated Plan is that it can influence funding availability and utilization of CDBG and HOME funding.
 Should a proposed project not be consistent with the goals and strategies of the Consolidated Plan, the project could not be funded with CDBG or HOME funding, unless the Consolidated Plan was amended to include the project.

 Recommendations

-Staff recommends that the Community Development Commission forward a favorable recommendation to City Council for the proposed Schedule and Framework for preparation of the FY 2005-2009 Consolidated Plan.
+Staff recommends that the Urbana City Council agree with Schedule and Framework for preparation of the FY 2005-2009 Consolidated Plan.

-Memorandum Prepared By:
+] Memorandum Prepared B

 Bob Grewe, AICP

-Manager, Grants Management Division
+Manager, G Frants Management Division

 Attachments: